 A common misconception with marketing automation is that everyone receives the same content at the same time.
 That is not true.
 Prospects join the funnel at different times and progress at different speeds so marketing automation puts each prospect on his or her own path, and they progress at their own pace.
-For example, thousands of different emails could be going out to thousands of different people at different times in the same day.
+For example, thousands of different emails could be going out to thousands of different people at different times on the same day.
 It’s communication catered to the prospects’ needs.

 Fully Connected Marketing

 How do your salespeople follow up with leads?
 Are they able to keep up with them all, or do they have to prioritize and chase just the big fish?
 Marketing automation is like a salesperson that never sleeps.
 It continually stays in touch with all prospects, hot or cold.
 And because of lead scoring, it makes your salespeople more efficient by feeding them the best leads and preventing them from chasing dead leads.